Indianapolis Counseling - FAQ's about One Step Forward Counseling

 TL;DR or a video person?
 I love this explanation about therapy from The School of Life:

 What do you treat?
 I specialize in treating Veterans and First Responders who experience anxiety, PTSD or are having trouble in their relationships.
 I am Imago Relationship Therapy level 1 trained.
 I am also a Brainspotting therapist.
 If you click the links, you will be taken to a page that further describes who I help.
 What can I expect during appointments?
 Your first session will be up to 90-minutes and will be an intake evaluation.
 Basically, I will be asking you a lot of questions about what brought you in, to get a better understanding of what you are going through.
 We discuss what your goals are and I will let you know what my recommendations are.
 After that, you will usually come in weekly to bi-weekly (dependent on the needs of each individual) for ongoing 50-60 minute counseling sessions.
 Couples sessions are 90-minutes.
 My what to expect page goes into more detail.
 What is the cost?
-I take some insurance plans and work with a few EAPs.
+I take some insurance plans and EAPs.
 The cost from your insurance is variable, dependent upon if you have a deductible, co-pay, etc. I try to give you an estimate before your appointment so you're not blind sighted about cost.
 Click here to find out which insurances I take and costs.

 What is online counseling?
 Do you do in-person appointments?
 With online counseling, we meet virtually, instead of face to face.
 I use a HIPAA compliant software.
 This is great for people with really busy schedules, when the kids are sick or if you live further from Indy.
 Click here for more info about online counseling.
 I am licensed in Indiana and Texas, so I can offer online appointments to clients in either state.